 Where a loan-out company is involved, it, rather than the producer, is the employee, so no withholding is required of the producer.
-Also, if the person is being hired not just for his or her services, but also brings equipment, supplies, or intellectual property rights to the party, then the relationship can probably be characterized as one of an independent contractor.
-But, merely declaring in a contract that the parties are independent contractors will do little to persuade the authorities that this is in fact the case.
+Also, suppose the person is being hired for their services and to bring equipment, supplies, or intellectual property rights to the party.
+In that case, the relationship can probably be characterized as one of an independent contractor.
+But, merely declaring in a contract that the parties are independent contractors will do little to persuade the authorities that this is the case.

 the “Control” test

 To determine whether a worker is an independent contractor, the law uses a so-called “control” test.
-This test looks at a number of factors to evaluate whether an employer has the right to exert control over the manner and means by which the worker performs his or her services.
+This test looks at several factors to evaluate whether an employer has the right to control how workers perform their services.

 Factors considered in determining employee vs. independent contractor status

-Under the “control test”, we must look at the specific facts in each case and then look at a series of factors and economic realities.
-Specifically, the Courts will look at:
+Under the “control test,” we must look at the specific facts in each case and then at a series of factors and economic realities.
+Specifically, the Courts will look at the following:

 - Whether the person performing services is engaged in an occupation or business distinct from that of the principal;